mcgrogan91/Conferences/SunshinePHP/Friday/README.md

 # SunshinePHP 2020 - Friday

-The first day of SunshinePHP, below are the talks I currently anticipate going to:
+The first day of SunshinePHP, below are the talks I attended:

 ## Opening Keynote - Think Like a Programmer